Azure-Samples/operator-insights-data-ingestion/samples/end-to-end/azure-databricks/README.md

 ## When to use Azure Databricks to ingest in to Azure Operator Insights

-Azure Databricks provides a convenient solution for ingesting from a variety of data sources directly in to an [Azure Operator Insights data product](https://learn.microsoft.com/en-us/azure/operator-insights/).
+Azure Databricks provides a convenient solution for ingesting from a variety of data sources directly in to an [Azure Operator Insights Data Product](https://learn.microsoft.com/en-us/azure/operator-insights/).

 Using Databricks is recommended if: